matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/BaseFilter.md

 Filters are called with a DataTable instance and extra parameters that are specified in [DataTable::filter()](/api-reference/Piwik/DataTable#filter) and [DataTable::queueFilter()](/api-reference/Piwik/DataTable#queuefilter).

-To see examples of Filters look at the existing ones in the Piwik\DataTable\Filter namespace.
+To see examples of Filters look at the existing ones in the Piwik\DataTable\BaseFilter namespace.

 Methods